 They use a random mixture of uppercase and lowercase letters along with numbers and symbols

-Of course, creating strong passwords is one thing, remembering them is another.
-Read on for ideas on how to manage and remember your secure passwords.
+Creating strong passwords is one thing, remembering them is another.
+The good news is, there are ways to manage and remember your secure passwords.

 Try turning a sentence or phrase into a password

-Creating strong passwords is one thing, remembering them is another.
 To give your brain a break, consider a sentence or phrase you can easily recall.
-Combine that approach with the tips from above — by spelling out the phrase with letters, numbers and symbols — and you’ll be on your way to a secure password.
+Combine that approach with spelling out the phrase with letters, numbers and symbols — and you’ll be on your way to a secure password.
 For example:

 I used to live in Wisconsin= iu$ed2l!vNW!